chef/chef-web-docs/chef_master/source/resource_dsc_resource.rst

 .. end_tag

-New in Chef client 12.2.
-Changed in Chef client 12.6.
+New in Chef Client 12.2.
+Changed in Chef Client 12.6.

 .. tag resources_common_powershell_dsc